nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

         If you didn't intentionally wake it up, then there may be a kernel or firmware bug
 ```

 I compared all logs between the power button, power source, TrackPoint, and touchpad event.
-But except for the touchpad event, everything else was coming from GPIO Pin #0 and there was no information to distinguish those wakeup triggers.
-And I ended up with a drastic approch of ignoring wakeup triggers from the GPIO Pin #0 completely with the following kernel option.
+But except for the touchpad event, everything else was coming from GPIO pin #0 and there was no information to distinguish those wakeup triggers.
+And I ended up with a drastic approach of ignoring wakeup triggers from the GPIO pin #0 completely with the following kernel option.

 ```shell
 gpiolib_acpi.ignore_wake=AMDI0030:00@0